adult java хостинг Планове и цени

 %>

 The directories which you see when you login via FTP or in the Plesk File manager are relative to the subscription home dir.
-Here's an example of an absolute path:

 /var/www/vhosts/mydomain.com/docs/WEB-INF/uploads/file1.txt